 - b) Fire and Construction Inspector II This position requires a Fire Safety Inspector certification from the Florida State Fire Marshall, a Residential 1 & 2 Family Dwellings standard license and the ability to obtain at least two (2) provisional licenses. - c) Fire and Construction and Inspector (Fire) This position requires a Fire Safety Inspector certification from the Florida State Fire Marshall, a Residential 1 & 2 Family Dwellings standard license and at least two (2) additional standard licenses. - 4) The positions of Engineering Technician, Engineer-in-Training, Design Engineer and Engineer II have been designated as fluid positions.
 Engineering Technicians recognized as an Engineer Intern by the State of Florida will be promoted to Engineerin-Training upon approval of their Department Director.
 Engineers-in-Training attaining registration by the State of Florida as a Professional Engineer will be promoted to either Design Engineer or Engineer II, as designated by the department and upon approval of their Department Director. - 5) The positions of Paramedic and EMT have been designated as fluid positions.
 The designation of a position as a Paramedic or EMT may be determined by the certification held by the incumbent or designated candidate for hire.
-When employees who are EMTs receive their Paramedic certifications, their titles and grades will be changed to that of Paramedic upon approval of their Department Director. - 6) The positions of Utilities Service Worker, Utilities Technician I and Utilities Technician II have been designated as fluid positions.
+When employees who are EMTs receive their Paramedic certifications, their titles and grades will be changed to that of Paramedic upon approval of their Department Director. - The positions of Utilities Service Worker, Utilities Technician I and Utilities Technician II have been designated as fluid positions.
 The designation of a position as a Utilities Service Worker, Utilities Technician I or Utilities Technician II may be determined by the license and certification held by the incumbent or designated candidate for hire.
 When employees who are Utilities Service Workers receive a Level 3 Distribution System Operator License and a Class "C" Wastewater Collection Certification, their titles, grades and pay will be changed to that of a Utilities Technician I upon approval of their Department Director.
-When employees who are Utilities Technician Is receive a Water Distribution System Operator Level 2 License and a Class 'B' Wastewater Collection Certification, their titles, grades and pay will be changed to that of a Utilities Technician Is receive a Water Distribution System Operator Level 2 License and a Class 'B' Wastewater Collection Certification, their titles, grades and pay will be changed to that of Utilities Technician Is and IIs who fail to maintain their licenses and/or certifications will have their title, grade and pay changed to that of a Utilities Service Worker. - 7) The positions of Equipment Technician, Certified Equipment Technician and Master Equipment Technician have been designated as fluid positions.
+When employees who are Utilities Technician Is receive a Water Distribution System Operator Level 2 License and a Class 'B' Wastewater Collection Certification, their titles, grades and paywill be changed to that of Utilities Technician Is and IIs who fail to maintain their licenses and/or certifications will have their title, grade and pay changed to that of a Utilities Service Worker. - 7) The positions of Equipment Technician, Certified Equipment Technician and Master Equipment Technician have been designated as fluid positions.
 The designation of a position as an Equipment Technician, Certified Equipment Technician or Master Equipment Technician may be determined by the certification held by the incumbent or designated candidate for hire.
 When employees who are Equipment Technicians receive at least one accepted ASE certification, their titles and grades will be changed to Certified Equipment Technician, upon approval of their Department Director.
 The Fleet division accepts ASE certification in any Automotive or Medium Heavy Truck category.
 The Transit division accepts ASE certification in any Automotive, Medium